phax/peppol-commons/README.md

 v12.1.1 - work in progress
 * Class `HREDeliveryNaptrURLProvider` now uses `Meta:SMP` as the NAPTR service to reflect reality
+* Peppol MLS Schematron was updated, to fix an issue with lowercase SPIS values

 v12.1.0 - 2025-10-29
 * Class `SMLInfo` was modified to be an immutable class and to use a builder instead